-Curriculum courses are approved for training under Title 38 of the U.S. Code, Chapter 30 (New GI Bill or Montgomery Bill), Chapter 31 (Disabled Veterans), Chapter 32 (VEAP), Chapter 34 (Old GI Bill), Chapter 35 (Widows and War Orphans), or Chapter 1606 and 1607 (National Guard & Reserves).
+Curriculum courses are approved for training under Title 38 of the U.S. Code, Chapter 30 (New GI Bill or Montgomery Bill), Chapter 31 (Disabled Veterans), Chapter 32 (VEAP), Chapter 33 (Post 9/11), Chapter 34 (Old GI Bill), Chapter 35 (Widows and War Orphans), or Chapter 1606 and 1607 (National Guard & Reserves).

 No benefits will be paid for a class or a degree that is not authorized and approved by the Veterans Administration.
-For more information, contact the TCL Veterans Services Office in Building 2, Coleman Hall at 843-525-8337.
+For more information, contact the TCL Veterans Services Office on the Beaufort campus in Building 2, Coleman Hall at 843-525-8337.
 Students who may be eligible for Veterans benefits should contact the Financial Assistance/Veterans Office for information on how to apply.
-Applications should be submitted at least eight weeks prior to enrollment.
+Applications should be submitted at least eight weeks prior to enrollment to allow time for processing.

 Admission requirements are the same as those for other students.
 The Veterans Administration is responsible for determining eligibility and awarding benefits.
-Each student is responsible for notifying the Veterans Office of any changes in personal data, career goals, or changes in class schedule.
+Each student is responsible for notifying the Veterans Services Office of any changes in personal data, career goals, or changes in class schedule.